blessokeke/Disaster-Responses-Pipeline/README.md

 2. For the ML pipeline, run the **train_classifier.py** script.
 Run `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
 3. For the web app, go to the app's directory and run `python run.py`
 4. Go to http://0.0.0.0:3001/ Or Go to http://localhost:3001/

+### Acknowledgment
+Many thanks to Udacity for giving me an opportunity to try out real world problems.
+Thanks to the udacity mentors for their support as well as Data Scientists who have inspired and provided insights to me through Github and StackOverflow.